Kai Hansen: Equipment

-For almost 20 years, Hansen has played ESP Guitars.
-He first started using them during his days with Helloween after hearing testimonials of ESP from artists such as George Lynch and Kirk Hammett of Metallica.
+Since late 1980s, Hansen has played ESP Guitars.
+He first started using them during his days with Helloween after hearing testimonials of ESP from artists such as George Lynch (formerly of Dokken) and Kirk Hammett of Metallica.
 Before Helloween, he had owned a white Ibanez guitar, and a Gibson Les Paul, then saved up for a Marshall amplifier by delivering newspapers.
-His main ESPs are red and pink ESP Custom guitars based on Jackson's Randy Rhoads model and two custom V models based on the classic Gibson Flying V shape.
+His main ESP has been a red ESP Custom guitar based on Jackson's Randy Rhoads asymmetrical V model and two custom V models based on the classic Gibson Flying V shape.

 During the early 1990s, Hansen had used Stratocaster models.
 On his autobiography on the Gamma Ray website, he claims his first electric guitar was a white Ibanez Les Paul copy On the recent tour with Gamma Ray he has been seen using a Korina Epiphone flying V with EMG pickups.

+Since 2022, during his reunion with Helloween, Hansen has also used a red/pink custom made RR style V model, named "Pink Panther", made by Viv Guitars.

+For the 40th Anniversary Helloween World Tour, Hansen commissioned two special RR style V models (one with a Floyd Rose bridge and one with a Tune-o-matic bridge), made by EBG Instruments, that he used extensively during the live shows.

 Hansen has used, and still uses, Engl amplifiers since the recording sessions of Keeper of the Seven Keys: Part II.